AhmedYasser06/AI-Teaching-Assistant/README.md

 ## Architecture

-CourseTA uses a microservice architecture with agent-based workflows:
+EduFlowTA uses a microservice architecture with agent-based workflows:

 - **FastAPI backend** for API endpoints
 - **LangChain-based processing pipelines** with multi-agent workflows